sam-morin/slideReports/README.md

 #### Auto-Sync

+1. Auto-sync is disabled by default for new users
-1. Enable auto-sync from the dashboard settings
+2. Enable auto-sync from the dashboard settings
-2. Configure sync frequency (default: 1 hour)
+3. Configure sync frequency (1, 3, 6, 12, or 24 hours)
-3. System automatically syncs data in the background
+4. System automatically syncs data in the background when enabled
+5. Data also syncs automatically before scheduled email reports are sent
-4. View next scheduled sync time on the dashboard
+6. View next scheduled sync time on the dashboard

 Data sources synced:
 - Devices